yandex-cloud/docs/en/cloud-apps/yc-ig-scheduled-scale.md

 ## Required paid resources

-The cost of the application resources includes charges for the number of function calls, computing resources allocated to function execution, and outgoing traffic (see [{{ sf-full-name }} pricing](../functions/pricing.md)).
+The cost of application resources includes charges for the number of function calls, computing resources allocated to function execution, and outgoing traffic (see [{{ sf-full-name }} pricing](../functions/pricing.md)).

 ## Deploy the application